 In my pregnancies, I don’t drink any alcohol at all.
 I eat organic fruit, vegetables and meat where I can, I drink at least 3 litres of water a day and I cut my sugar intake.
 I do have a sweet tooth and chocolate is my go to craving so Friday is treat and movie night in our house where we all indulge a little!
 This detox stage allows your body to naturally eliminate all the nasties that we consume on daily basis by simply avoiding alcohol, caffeine, sugar, saturated and trans fats I start to see my skin glowing.

 Water is essential in maintaining optimal skin condition.
 Your skin will benefit from water intake on a daily basis as it is the key contributor to digestion, circulation, absorption and excretion.
 If your body is well hydrated, then it operates at prime capacity allowing for a brilliant complexion.

-In the later months of pregnancy sleep can be uncomfortable and the urge to go to the toilet every few hours has you literally rolling out of bed and waddling to the toilet.
-Sleep is fundamental to functioning at full capacity as a human and the negative affects of sleep deprivation are endless..
+In the later months of pregnancy, sleep can be uncomfortable and the urge to go to the toilet every few hours has you literally rolling out of bed and waddling to the toilet.
+Sleep is fundamental to functioning at full capacity as a human and the negative effects of sleep deprivation are endless..

 Fatigue and an inability to concentrate

 Exhausted appearance – puffiness around the eyes, dark circles below the eye, fine lines and wrinkles

 Nap and rest when you can.
 Telling a pregnant woman or a mother with a newborn or a toddler to sleep and rest when they can, in theory, is very easy but the reality of it can be very different.